tobbik/lua-t/docs/T.Pack.rst

    - Sequence     Sequence Combinator
    - Struct       Struct Combinator

 What kind of a packer is created is controlled by the constructor.
-The t.Pack constructor takes the following paramters and creates the following datatypes:
+The T.Pack constructor takes the following paramters and creates the following
+datatypes:

 atomic
   The constructor takes a format string which defines a single atomic item.